MarkusMas/meta-shelly-gen2/README.md

 ## Driver Walkthrough for interested Developers (Tutorial)
 If you are an interested developer or user you can have a look at the walkthrough of the driver "Shelly Plus 2PM (Mode: Switch)" in Version 1 i created.
 In this [tutorial](https://github.com/MarkusMas/meta-shelly-gen2/blob/main/tutorial/shelly-plus-2pm_switch_v1_tutorial.md) i am going through all the details of the driver.

-## ToDos
-- Add "digest authentication" so password protected Shellys can be used.